-Closing comments for the journal (daily):
+Closing comments for the journal (frequency to be established with off-site supervisor):

 - 1. Productive tasks of the day.

 - 2. Current problems and clinical reasoning.

 - 3. Plan for the next day.

 The journal will not only help the student reflect on his/her learning but will also be used as a tool for communicating with the off-site clinical educator.